Adversarial AutoMixup: Related Work

 \paragraph{Saliency guided based mixup augmentation} SaliencyMix~\citep{uddin2020saliencymix}, SnapMix~\citep{Huang2020SnapMixSP} and Attentive-CutMix~\citep{icassp2020attentive} generate mixed images based on the salient region detected by the Class Activation Mapping(CAM)~\citep{selvaraju2017gradcam} or saliency detector.
 Similarly, PuzzleMix~\citep{kim2020puzzle} and Co-Mixup~\citep{kim2021comixup} propose an optimization strategy to obtain the optimal mask by maximizing the sample saliency region.
 These approaches, however, suffer from a lack of sample diversification as they always deterministically select regions with maximum saliency.
 To solve the problem, Saliency Grafting~\citep{Park2021SaliencyGI} scales and thresholds the saliency map to grant all salient regions are considered to increase sample diversity.
 Inspired by the success of Vit~\citep{iclr2021vit,iccv2021swin} in computer vision, adaptive mixing policies based on attentive maps, \textit{e.g.}, TransMix~\citep{2021transmix}, TokenMix~\citep{Liu2022TokenMixRI}, TokenMixup~\citep{Choi2022TokenMixupEA}, MixPro~\citep{Zhao2023MixProDA}, and SMMix~\citep{Chen2022SMMixSI}, were proposed to generate mixed images.

-\paragraph{Automatic Mixup based augmentation} The mixup approaches in the first two categories allow a trade-off between precise mixing policies and optimization complexity, as the image mixing task is not directly related to the target classification task during the training process.
-To solve this problem, AutoMix~\citep{liu2022automix} divides the mixup classification into two sub-tasks, mixed sample generation, and mixup classification, and proposes an automatic mixup framework, where the two sub-tasks are jointly, instead of independently, optimized in an end-to-end manner.
-After training, the generator directly produces the mixed samples while the target classifier is preserved for classification. \blue{In recent years, adversarial data augmentation~\citep{Zhao2020MaximumEntropyAD} and generative adversarial networks~\citep{Antoniou2017DataAG} were proposed to automatically generate images for data augmentation.
+\paragraph{Automatic Mixup based augmentation} Mixup approaches in the first two categories allow a trade-off between precise mixing policies and optimization complexity, as the image mixing task is not directly related to the target classification task during the training process.
+To solve this problem, AutoMix~\citep{liu2022automix} divides the mixup classification into two sub-tasks, mixed sample generation and mixup classification, and proposes an automatic mixup framework where the two sub-tasks are optimized jointly, instead of independently.
+During training, the generator continuously produces the mixed samples while the target classifier is preserved for classification. \blue{In recent years, adversarial data augmentation~\citep{Zhao2020MaximumEntropyAD} and generative adversarial networks~\citep{Antoniou2017DataAG} were proposed to automatically generate images for data augmentation.
 To solve the domain shift problem, Adversarial MixUp~\citep{Zhang2023SpectralAM, Xu2019AdversarialDA} have been investigated to synthesize mix samples or features for domain adaptation}.
-Although there are very few works for automatic mixup, the latter will become a research trend in the future.
+Although there are very few works for automatic mixup, it will become a research trend in the future.